Counselling and Reconciliation in Family Law

 Reconciliation is when parties who were separated later resume their marriage or de facto relationship.

-If the Family Court or Federal Circuit Court is required to make a determination in regards to parenting, they must consider the likelihood of reconciliation between the parties.
+If the Federal Circuit and Family Court of Australia (FCFCA) is required to make a determination in regards to parenting, it must consider the likelihood of reconciliation between the parties.
 Court proceedings may be adjourned where there is evidence that the parties may reconcile.
 If such an adjournment takes place, then the court will refer the parties to family counselling.